prafullKrRj/Bookhive/README.md

 Technologies used in the project:

 *   Google Books API: The app uses the Google Books API to fetch book data.
-Ensure that your API key is properly configured in the project.
 *   Retrofit: A type-safe HTTP client for making API requests.
 *   Coil: A fast and efficient image loading library for Android.